 (iii) the Development will be characterized as public housing as defined by HUD for at least 50% of the Units.

-(iv) the Development will be characterized as Supportive Housing that is not financed, except for construction financing, with any debt containing foreclosure provisions or debt that contains must-pay repayment provisions (including cash-flow debt) for all Units and evidence of adequate financial support for the long term viability of the Development is provided.
-Permanent foreclosable, cash-flow debt provided by an Affiliate is permissible if originally sourced from charitable contributions or pass-through local government non-federal funds; or
+(iv) the Development meets the requirements under §11.1(122)(E)(i) as Supportive Housing and there is an irrevocable commitment, as evidenced by resolution from the sponsor’s governing board, to fund operating deficits over the entire Affordability Period; or

 (v) the Development has other long term project based restrictions on rents for at least 50% of the Units that allow rents to increase based upon expenses and the Applicant's proposed rents are at least 10% lower than both the Net Program Rent and Market Rent.

 §11.303 Market Analysis Rules and Guidelines